 Food what?
 Have you ever heard this word?
-Me not, until I came across it in a study where they were looking for healthy males and one exclusion factor was if the person who wanted to participate in the study was vegetarian, vegan or a food faddist.
+I didn’t until I came across it in a study for which scientist were selecting healthy males excluding explicitly vegetarians, vegans or a food faddists.
+I was intrigued.

 Food faddists are those who follow a particular nutritional practice with [excessive] zeal and whose claims for its benefits are substantially more than science has substantiated.”
 Jarvis WT.
 Food faddism, cultism, and quackery.
 Annu Rev Nutr.
 1983;3:35-52.
 Review.
 No abstract available.
 PMID: 6315036

-Science is difficult to interprete, and its easy to take out a single study to support any given claim, but as a whole it has shown that not certain single foods but a group of foods, namely plant based foods such as grains, fruits and vegetables, and legumes, consumed in a broad spectrum and as a whole are superior for human health and the environment to a diet containing meat, dairy or other animal derived foods, which as a whole and in general contain more problematic substances than the first and create a disease-promoting ambient in the human body.
+Science is difficult to interpret, and its easy to cherry-pick a single study to support any given claim, but as a whole it has shown that not certain single foods but a group of foods, namely plant based foods such as grains, fruits and vegetables, berries, nuts and seeds, mushrooms and legumes, consumed in a broad spectrum and as a whole, and in sufficient amounts, are superior for human health and the environment to a diet containing meat, dairy or other animal derived foods, which as a whole and in general contain more problematic substances than the first and create a disease-promoting ambient in the human body.